dilipsinghchouhan/cufflink/README.md

 * whatever else

 ####Profile Editing
+* Can you also press enter to save?
 * consistent order of stuff
 * clean up profile js. also, maybe (enter awards) should be better
 * get rid of save button for checkboxes... dont load any buttons and copy the button click handler to its own method so it can work when you click remove or a checkbox...